marklchaves/cme-dev-style-guide/_docs/content-writing/12-writing-for-accessibility.html.md

 ### Use alt text

+Alt text describes the connection of an image to its written content.

+Screen readers read the alt text out loud.
+Search engines use alt text for indexing.
+Web browsers temporarily display the image’s alt text while the image is loading (permanently if the image doesn’t load).

+Try to have alt text for all your images.
+You should omit alt text for purely decorative images (include `alt=""` instead)

-The alt tag is the most basic form of image description, and it should be included on all images.
-The language will depend on the purpose of the image:
+How you write the alt text depends on the purpose of the image:

 - If it’s a creative photo or supports a story, describe the image in detail in a brief caption.
 - If the image is serving a specific function, describe what’s inside the image in detail.
 People who don’t see the image should come away with the same information as if they had.
 - If you’re sharing a chart or graph, include the data in the alt text so people have all the important information.

+Examples:

+- Yes: Horses grazing in front of a monastary in the Himalayas.
+- No: A picture of horses in a field.

+- Yes: Acme product's features and plans with annual pricing.
+- No: Acme's pricing

 Each browser handles alt tags differently.
 Supplement images with standard captions when possible.